davidwalter0/loadbalancer/README.md

 ## Example use

-Run llb with superuser permissions so that llb can modify routes and use privileged ports.
+Run loadbalancer with superuser permissions so that loadbalancer can modify routes and use privileged ports.

 ```
-sudo bin/llb --kubeconfig cluster/auth/kubeconfig --linkdevice eth0
+sudo bin/loadbalancer --kubeconfig cluster/auth/kubeconfig --linkdevice eth0
 ```

 Run an echo service on port 8888